TESSEorg/ttg/README.md

 # TTG Performance Tracing

+There are several ways to trace execution of a TTG program.
+The easiest way is to use the PaRSEC-based TTG backend to produce binary traces in PaRSEC Binary Trace (PBT) format and then convert them to a Chrome Trace Format (CTF) JSON file that can be visuzalized using built-in browser in Chrome browser or using web-based [Perfetto trace viewer](https://ui.perfetto.dev/).
 To generate the trace results of any TTG program follow the process discussed below:

 - For simplicity we assume here that TTG will build PaRSEC from source.
 Make sure PaRSEC Python tools prerequisites have been installed, namely Python3 (version 3.8 is recommended) and the following Python packages (e.g., using `pip`):